workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Tech stack

-Tech stack that we are going to use is somewhat standard (with minor choices to be made in the process):
+The tech stack that we are going to use is somewhat standard (with little choices to be made in the process):
 Solidity for EVM smart-contracts, some parts of OpenZeppelin, Hardhat + Moralis for quicker development, Frontier for compatibility with Polkadot parachains, Node.js/TypeScript/TypeChain/Mocha/Chai/Jest for autotesting, Solhint/Prettier/Husky/ESLint for good code style,